apostolescus/GCM-C/README.md

 # GCM-C
-Basic implementation of GCM encryption algorithm
+Basic implementation of GCM encryption algorithm in C